fuzzylogicxx/fuzzylogic/posts/right-here-right-now.md

 Martin introduces the “Now” page concept and how he adapted it for showing on his homepage.
 ---

 I quite like the _Now_ concept in general and have already starting tinkering with it.
-I also really like Martin’s neat, _front matter-free_ solution in Eleventy (single config file plus date-oriented filenames) and could see that being more widely reusable for me for other “light-touch collections”.
+I also really like Martin’s neat, _front matter-free_ solution in Eleventy (single config file plus date-oriented filenames) and could see that being more widely reusable for me for other “light-touch, non-page collections”.